lopezrbn/retype/README.md

 This tutorial assumes MySQL is properly installed and configured in the system using the credentials defined in the above file `db_connection.py`.
 A new tutorial will be developed to go deeper into the installation and configuration of MySQL.

+1. Create the Database `CREATE DATABASE retype;`
-1. Finally, execute the script `db_creation.py`.
+2. Finally, execute the script `db_creation.py`.
 Being located in the parent directory of the project:

    ```
    cd retype